Chunyu-Lin-bjtu/autoware-wiki/FAQ.md

 Theoretically, larger grid sizes decrease the accuracy of localization.

 ### What criteria should be used to determine voxel grid size?
 Computation cost becomes smaller if you use larger voxel grid size.
-We use 2.0 meter by default because it keeps accuracy of localization and computation finishes in the measurement interval of scan.
+We use 2.0 meter by default because it keeps accuracy of localization and computation finishes in the measurement interval of the scan.

 ### Can you explain the concept of resolution in ndt mapping or matching?
 If you want to know the concept of NDT, please refer to the following paper.